Why doesn’t automated scheduling work in a small manufacturing company?

 When you are interested in buying an advanced software system, you have some idea of how it would help you.
 Most importantly, you reason; automated planning will save you a lot of time.
 Instead of spending a few hours every day creating lists of tasks in Excel or paper notebooks, handing them to your foreman and workers on the shop floor, you will enjoy an evening dinner with your family.

-If you are in charge of a slightly bigger company, you think that you can give a notice to your planner because you won’t need them any longer once new automated scheduling is installed.
-But when you purchase such a system, some things are kept quiet.
-For example, sales reps usually focus on benefits, so naturally, you see the world through rose-tinted glasses.
+If you are in charge of a slightly bigger company, you think that you can get rid of your planners because you won’t need them any longer once new automated scheduling is installed.
+What companies sometimes fail to notice though (and the sales reps might not mention) is that you will need a massive amount of data for the automated scheduling system to work.

 Ready to Streamline Your Shop Floor?